Written by Natalie Hackl Equine Nutritionist

 Gastric ulcers are a serious and debilitating condition that can affect your horse’s health and behaviour and once diagnosed, a course of omeprazole remains the most effective treatment.
 However, it’s also beneficial to consider the long-term use of a digestive supplement to maximise the benefits of the initial treatment, support the fragile gut environment and ensure your horse’s digestive system continues to function correctly.

 When you are considering which product to choose, ‘pectin’ and ‘lecithin’ are ingredients you should look out for.
-Kelato’s GastroAID Recovery contains a combination of pectin and lecithin that form a gel-like, hydrophobic barrier on the stomach lining, shielding it against the corrosive effects of gastric acid and strengthening the mucosal epithelium of the stomach.
+Kelato’s GastroAID Recovery contains a combination of pectin and lecithin that form a gel-like, hydrophobic barrier on the stomach lining, helping to shield it against the corrosive effects of gastric acid and strengthening the mucosal epithelium of the stomach.

-GastroAID Recovery is unique in the market as it provides therapeutic levels of the“coating agents” pectin and lecithin, which form a barrier over the stomach wall to protect it from acid burn and strengthen the mucosal lining.
+GastroAID Recovery is unique as it provides the “coating agents” pectin and lecithin, which form a barrier over the stomach wall to help protect it from acid burn and strengthen the mucosal lining.

 GastroAID Recovery is designed for horses with equine gastric ulcer syndrome (EGUS), horses recovering from EGUS, or those under a significant amount of stress.
 If your horse is prone to developing gastric ulcers, we recommend using GastroAID Recovery during stressful periods.